The Gig Economy and Social Security: Designing Policy for a New

 - Income support mechanisms

-will fail to reach those most in need.
+portability, gig welfare systems will fail to reach those most in need.

-The Road Ahead: Ensuring Impactful
+Road Ahead: Ensuring Impactful Implementation

-While progressive in design, the success of
+progressive in design, the success of the Labour Codes depends on state-level

-the Labour Codes depends on state-level execution.
+execution.
 Many challenges remain:

-Key Implementation Imperatives
+Implementation Imperatives

 - Timely state notifications